MirisWisdom/DSA.Generator/README.md

 ## Usage

-The .NET 4.5 framework needs to be installed.
+The .NET 4.5 framework needs to be installed; however, WINE & Mono are also supported.

 Please run the executable from the command line with either `dsa` or `lo7` as the inbound argument.

 ## DSA